 - Have an exit strategy, even if it is a made-up strategy.
-Suddenly not feeling well, an emergency at home, a friend needs a ride, you need to meet someone, you must attend a self-help group, or you have to be up early the next day.
+Suddenly not feeling well, an emergency at home, a friend needs a ride, you need to meet someone, you must attend a self-help group, or you must be up early the next day.

 - Offer to be the designated driver.
-Not only will you stay sober, but your friends will get home safely.
+You will stay sober, and your friends will get home safely.

-One way to always have a plan B is actually to have a plan B. You don’t have to make up an excuse when you keep your schedule full of sober activities that can help you get out of situations that tempt you to drink.
+One way to always have a plan B is to have a plan B. You don’t have to make an excuse when you keep your schedule full of sober activities that can help you escape situations that tempt you to drink.

-For more ideas on how to stay sober and keep your friends, work with an individual counselor who specializes in alcohol-related issues.
+For more ideas on staying sober and keeping your friends, work with an individual counselor specializing in alcohol-related issues.
 Or join a local recovery support group.
 You will learn more about yourself and how sobriety can be fun and fulfilling.

 - Kasulke C. How to Shut Down Someone Who Reallllllly Wants You to Have a Drink.
 Vice.
 Published August 19, 2020.
 Accessed October 5, 2022. https://www.vice.com/en/article/dyze8a/what-to-say-when-youre-sober-pressured-to-drink-alcohol

 - Gilbert A. What Do Sober People Do For Fun?
 21 Alcohol-Free Ideas.
 Soberish.
 Published September 17, 2022.
 Accessed October 5, 2022. https://www.soberish.co/what-do-sober-people-do-for-fun/